openstack/cinder/cinder/api/openstack/rest_api_version_history.rst

   Added /clusters endpoint to list/show/update clusters.

-  Show endpoint requires the cluster name and optionally the binary as a URL paramter (default is "cinder-volume").
+  Show endpoint requires the cluster name and optionally the binary as a URL parameter (default is "cinder-volume").
 Returns:

   .. code-block:: json